steveamorris/gt-02-responsive_portfolio/README.md

 ## What Why and How

-This exercise has helped me view UI in logical blocks
+This exercise has helped me view UI in logical blocks.
+It took some time to get the grid system, but lots of trial and error helped.

 ## Methods